IIEST, Shibpur

-Indian Institute of Engineering Science and Technology, Shibpur (IIEST Shibpur), erstwhile Bengal Engineering College (also known as B.E.
-College), formerly Bengal Engineering and Science University (also known as BESU), is a public research university also a National Institute of Technology located at Shibpur, Howrah, West Bengal.
-Founded in 1856, it is one of the oldest public research university.
-It is recognised as an Institute of National Importance under MHRD by the Government of India.
-It is controlled by the Council of NITSER.
+Indian Institute of Engineering Science and Technology, Shibpur (abbr.
+IIEST Shibpur) is a public technological university located at Shibpur, Howrah, West Bengal, India.
+Founded in 1856, it is one of Institute of National Importance funded by Ministry of Education of Government of India.
+It is regulated by the Council of NITSER.
+It is the fourth oldest engineering institute in India.
+In October 2010 The union cabinet approved the proposal for the conversion of the Bengal Engineering and Science University (BESU) at Shibpur to India's first Indian Institute of Engineering Science and Technology (IIEST).
+IIEST is a member of the Association of Indian Universities.

 History

-The college was founded as the Civil Engineering College on November 24, 1856, in Writers' Building, Calcutta (now Kolkata).
-The college was established as an independent entity in 1880 as Government College, Howrah, in the premises of Bishop's College in Shibpur, Howrah.
+The university was founded as the Civil Engineering College on 24 November 1856, in Writers' Building, Calcutta (now Kolkata).
+The college was established as an independent entity in 1880 as Government College, Howrah, on the premises of Bishop's College in Shibpur, Howrah.
 In 1921, the name of the college was changed to Bengal Engineering College.
 B.E.
 College was previously affiliated to the University of Calcutta.
 At that time it contained only civil and mechanical engineering departments.
 Several other departments were created subsequently over the years, the last among them being that of Aerospace Engineering and Applied Mechanics in 2010.

+On recommendation of UGC Expert committee, institution got status of a Deemed University in 1992 by the Ministry of Human Resource Development, Government of India.

+In November 2003, the Government of India formed S K Joshi Committee, aimed to identify engineering colleges for potential upgradation to IIT level, shortlisting seven institutions, including Bengal Engineering College.

-On 1 October 2004, the institution was conferred the status of a full-fledged university.
+On 1 October 2004, the institution was conferred the status of a full-fledged State university.
 It was formally inaugurated as Bengal Engineering and Science University by A. P. J. Abdul Kalam, the President of India, on 13 July 2005.